 With changes to daily life that lockdown has brought, many of us have been spending extended amounts of time in our kitchens.
-Feeding hungry children, daily snacks between conference calls, and coming together in the evening for a chat over dinner have become a welcome part of many people’s daily routine.
+Feeding hungry children, daily snacks between conference calls, and coming together in the evening for a chat over dinner have become a welcome part of many people’s daily routines.

 Modern kitchens have increasingly become the heart of the home.
 In the past, a kitchen was often used purely for cooking and felt detached from the heartbeat of family life.
 In today’s world, they are the place to cook, to eat, to work, to relax, and to meet.